RobKohr/request-recorder/README.md

 ## To Dos

-- [ ] Throttle writes to not overload the db
+- [x] Throttle writes to not overload the db
 - [ ] limit how many writes per channel
 - [ ] delete old writes
 - [ ] Some simple payment system to get more write access

-In the current state, this is best run on a small server with no other services on it that would not be tragic to overrun as there are no controls.
+This app is fairly dangerous to run on a server with other services.
+It liberally accepts requests and writes them to an sqlite db.
+It then allows you to read the 1000 most recent log messages for a channel.
+Also no security exists to